-Analysis | Four questions courts are deciding that will shape how we vote by mail in November
+Analysis | Four questions before the courts that will shape how we vote

 1. Who gets a ballot mailed to them

 Should registered voters automatically get ballots sent to them?
-Nine states and Washington, D.C., are doing that this year, something President Trump has cast as nefarious.
+Nine states and D.C. are doing that this year, something President Trump has cast as nefarious.
 But five of those states regularly held all-mail elections before the pandemic spurred more states to take it up.
 At least nine other states will send out applications to request a ballot.

 Republicans are perhaps most aggressive in their lawsuits to stop states from mailing out ballots, but they are also fighting plans to mail ballot applications in some places.
 The Trump campaign and Republican National Committee are suing two states, Nevada and New Jersey.